Aporia (Fargo): Critical reviews

 Kevin P. Sullivan of Entertainment Weekly gave the episode a "B+" grade wrote, "Nothing says "Midwestern crime" quite like the image of a streak of blood in pooling spilled milk."
 Brian Tallerico of Vulture gave the episode a 4 star rating out of 5 and wrote, "Perhaps that's why this season of Fargo has felt so much more somber than the others - because its version of good isn't just ignored and dismissed, but totally invisible.
 And then we get a glimpse of hope."
-Nick Harley of Den of Geek gave the episode a 4.5 star rating out of 5 wrote, "So maybe the episode ended with a transfer of files instead of a shootout.
+Nick Harley of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "So maybe the episode ended with a transfer of files instead of a shootout.
 That's fine; the time spent listening to Emmit and Gloria talk about their feelings and watching Nikki and Varga play Chicken is golden without any chaotic violence.
 It's something of a quiet penultimate episode, but one of the more thoughtful episodes of the season.
 If next week's finale brings the heart like this and amps up the action a bit, there'll be nothing to complain about."

 Scott Tobias of The New York Times wrote, "This is the third Fargo episode by Gordon, and he adds some beautiful touches here and there."
 Caralynn Lippo of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "'Aporia' saw the return of Nikki and Mr. Wrench post time-jump.
 Meanwhile, the confession that Emmit was set to make at the end of 'Who Rules the Land of Denial?' unfortunately became null and void rather quickly."
-Kyle Fowle of Paste gave the episode a 8.5 rating out of 10 and wrote, "While Fargo doesn't always hit its mark, there's a feminist reading to be made here, and it's a reading that's developed as the season has gone on."
+Kyle Fowle of Paste gave the episode an 8.5 rating out of 10 and wrote, "While Fargo doesn't always hit its mark, there's a feminist reading to be made here, and it's a reading that's developed as the season has gone on."